Chudolist-Mailing-Service/resume-bank/README.md

  - Admin (A) - a mailing list maintainer in need of more tools to satisfy Subscribers

 Machines:
- - List: mailing list, served by GNU Mailmain (hosted at EC2)
+ - List: existing mailing list, served by GNU Mailmain (hosted at EC2)
- - Bot: e-mail bot to handle messages with resumes (hosted elsewhere on AWS) with address <resume@site.com>
+ - Bot: new e-mail bot to handle messages with resumes (hosted elsewhere on AWS) with address <resume@site.com>

 Content:
  - Msg: e-mail message